- Fact Checked

 - Causes of abnormal vaginal discharge, odor, or irritation

-- Changes in vaginal pH or microbiome
+- Changes in vaginal pH or microbiome4

-- Recurrence of symptoms after treatment
+- Recurrence of symptoms after treatment5

 You might also use a test kit as part of fertility care or general wellness tracking.